Kasiwadzaki/phoneBook/README.md

 Required fields: ```name```, ```phoneNumber```

-> If object == null or fields are empty throws IllegalArgumentsException with message:
+> If object == null or fields are empty, will return Status Code 500 with message:
 > -"Illegal arguments"
 > -"Name cannot be empty"
 > -"Phone number cannot be empty"